Vogel State Park, Blairsville, GA

 We camped here next to the creek in November 2017 in our Travato van and the leaves were spectacular.
 The sound of the running water lulled us to sleep at night.
-The lake is really beautiful and offers a 1 mile loop trail with an opportunity to view the Trahlyta Falls.
 Camping here was really wonderful and we will definitely return to this gorgeous park.

 We returned for one night in June 2018 during our Southern Highroads Trail trip and visited the Byron Herbert Reece Farm & Heritage Center.
 We took their last open spot at the park and enjoyed our stay even though we were not by the water.

 There are 17 miles of hiking trails within the park and giving access to the Coosa Backcountry Trail which climbs Coosa Bald and Slaughter Mountain.
-Also availale from this trail the Duncan Ridge Trail leads directly to Blood Mountain where it meets the Appalachian Trail.
+Also available from this trail is the Duncan Ridge Trail leading directly to Blood Mountain where it meets the Appalachian Trail.

 DIRECTIONS FROM ATLANTA: